In a near future Tokyo, every action—from blinking to sexual intercourse—is intellectual property owned by corporations that charge licensing fees…

 Yet now, just when his deepest aspiration can finally be fulfilled, he must balance it against the aspirations of all humanity.
-He is also distraught to discover that his love, Mayuko Takamatsu, is still nowhere to be found.
+And he despairs to discover that his love, Mayuko Takamatsu, is still nowhere to be found.

 MegaGlom demigoddess, Rashana Birla, and her faithful servant, Ono A, seek Amon’s help in reviving a single dream of liberation with enough facets to accommodate the dreams of all.
 Meanwhile, the lost secrets of financial life and death promise a kind of digital reincarnation to transcend the twin markets of the Free World, if only he can hold together a miraculous fellowship.

 In A Diamond Dream, final book of the Jubilee Cycle trilogy, Amon arrives at the very limits of capitalism, where he and his friends must choose which future to stake out on the other side and accept the consequences.
 A thought-provoking battle between corporate domination and the individual spirit to decide the meaning of freedom.

 “A world pulled straight from the best episode of Black Mirror never made. . . . takes things to the next level.” —B&N Science Fiction & Fantasy Blog

 “A worthy second novel in a trilogy, and made me eager to read the final book.”—Amazing Stories Magazine